9:45am: Registration

 Aid organisations working in Gaza are facing increasing political pressure and restrictions that threaten their ability to deliver lifesaving support.

-In this session, Max Slaughter, head of communications at Medical Aid for Palestinians (MAP), will demonstrate how they responded to the Israeli government’s restrictions on aid access for international NGOs in Gaza and the West Bank - limiting the ability of organisations to respond to the overwhelming health and humanitarian needs, as well as removing independent medical witnesses to mass civilian harm.
+In this session, head of communications at Medical Aid for Palestinians (MAP), Max Slaughter, will demonstrate how they responded to the Israeli government’s restrictions on aid access for international NGOs in Gaza and the West Bank - limiting the ability of organisations to respond to the overwhelming health and humanitarian needs, as well as removing independent medical witnesses to mass civilian harm.

 MAP will share how they developed a values-led communications response: one that was clear, firm and grounded in humanitarian principles.
 Rather than retreating under pressure, they used communications to defend humanitarian space, maintain credibility and speak out about the impact of these restrictions on the people they serve.